 Opt-out physicians are required to disclose the full cost of their services to you upfront.

-As of May 2020, just over 26,000 providers have opted-out of Medicare, meaning they can’t see Medicare beneficiaries without entering into a private contract where the patient agrees to pay full price.
+As of October 16, 2020, just under 26,000 providers have opted-out of Medicare, meaning they can’t see Medicare beneficiaries without entering into a private contract where the patient agrees to pay full price.

 5 Cited Research Articles